rfruesmer/jsms/README.md

 - Point-to-point
 - Publish/Subscribe

+### Prerequisites

+JSMS makes use of [log4js-api](https://www.npmjs.com/package/@log4js-node/log4js-api), which enables you to optionally attach any log4js compliant framework - but it doesn't come with a bundled log4js dependency, so logging is disabled by default.

+**Important note for webpack users**: if you don't intend to use log4js, it must be excluded via [module.noParse](https://webpack.js.org/configuration/module/#modulenoparse), otherwise you will get an unresolved module dependency error.

 ## Usage

 Coming soon ... please refer to the JSDoc comments and the annotated tests for now.

-### Logging

-JSMS makes use of [log4js-api](https://www.npmjs.com/package/@log4js-node/log4js-api), so you should be able to attach any log4js compliant framework, like [log4js-node](https://www.npmjs.com/package/log4js) for node-base applications or the default [log4js](https://github.com/stritti/log4js) when working in a browser environment.

 ## Contribution